Decree Absolute – What You Must Know

 What is the decree nisi?

-Before you can obtain a decree absolute, however, you need to apply for a decree nisi.
+Before you can obtain a decree absolute (final order), you need to apply for a decree nisi.

 The decree nisi is a document that essentially states that the Judge cannot see a reason why you can’t divorce in accordance with UK divorce law.

-Normally, obtaining a decree nisi doesn’t require a court appearance but if your spouse doesn’t agree to the divorce, you might need to go to a court hearing to discuss your case.
+Normally, obtaining a decree nisi doesn’t require a court appearance because your spouse can no longer contest the divorce, however you might need to go to a court hearing to discuss your case if there are unforeseen issues.

 To apply for the decree nisi, you need to fill in an application form that covers the reason for the divorce (grounds for divorce) and basic marriage/case details.